Taekwondo: International Taekwon-Do Federation

 Competitors do not wear the hogu (although they are required to wear approved foot and hand protection equipment, as well as optional head guards).
 This scoring system varies between individual organisations within the ITF; for example, in the TAGB, punches to the head or body score 1 point, kicks to the body score 2 points, and kicks to the head score 3 points.

 A continuous point system is utilized in ITF competition, where the fighters are allowed to continue after scoring a technique.
 Excessive contact is generally not allowed according to the official ruleset, and judges penalize any competitor with disqualification if they injure their opponent and he can no longer continue (although these rules vary between ITF organizations).
 At the end of two minutes (or some other specified time), the competitor with more scoring techniques wins.

 Fouls in ITF sparring include: attacking a fallen opponent, leg sweeping, holding/grabbing, or intentional attack to a target other than the opponent.

 ITF competitions also feature performances of patterns, breaking, and 'special techniques' (where competitors perform prescribed board breaks at great heights).

 Multi-discipline competition

 Some organizations deliver multi-discipline competitions, for example the British Student Taekwondo Federation's inter-university competitions, which have included separate WT rules sparring, ITF rules sparring, Kukkiwon patterns and Chang-Hon patterns events run in parallel since 1992.

 Other organizations

 American Amateur Athletic Union (AAU) competitions are very similar, except that different styles of pads and gear are allowed.

-Apart from WT and ITF tournaments, major Taekwondo competitions (all featuring WT Taekwondo only) include:
+List of competitions

+World Taekwondo competitions

+World Taekwondo (WT) directly sanctions the following competitions: